batsa003/videogan/README.md

 Data
 ----
 The data used in the training is from the golf videos from the original paper.
 Make sure you modify self.data_root in the data_loader.py once you download the dataset.
-The dataset can be downloaded from the website outlined in the Reference section.
+The dataset can be downloaded from the videogan official website.

 Reference:
 ---------